sst2010/github-labels-batch-processing/labels-i-use.md

 	},
 	{
 		"name": "Status: Feedback Needed",
-		"description": "Can not proceed without feedback from team", "color": "00FFFF"
+		"description": "Can not proceed without feedback from the team", "color": "00FFFF"
 	},
 	{
 		"name": "Status: Assets Needed",
-		"description": "Can not proceed without getting assets from team", "color": "0CAFFF"
+		"description": "Can not proceed without getting assets from the team", "color": "0CAFFF"
 	},
 	{
 		"name": "Status: Help Needed",
-		"description": "Can not proceed without getting help from team ( debugging, testing & so on ... )", "color": "6495ED"
+		"description": "Can not proceed without getting help from the team ( debugging, testing & so on ... )", "color": "6495ED"
 	},
 	{